Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 The special confidentiality obligations when serving as a member of a judicial assistance committee are narrowly tailored to provide for candid reporting to the judicial assistance committee.

-C. Part-Time Magistrates and Deputy Magistrates.
-Part-time magistrates and deputy magistrates shall comply with all provisions of this Code except:
+C. Part-Time Magistrate Judges and Deputy Magistrate Judges.
+Part-time magistrate judges and deputy magistrate judges shall comply with all provisions of this Code except:

 (2) Section 4C(2) (appointment to government positions);